notasausage/pi-hole-unbound-wireguard/README.md

 ##### Change Your Password

-Using default passwords is obviously not a great idea, so your first task after you SSH into your newly setup Raspberry Pi is to change the password using:
+Using default passwords is obviously not a great idea, so if you haven't set a different username and/or password in Raspberry Pi Imager's advanced settings ahead of time, your first task after you SSH into your newly setup Raspberry Pi should be to change the password using:

 ```shell
 passwd
 ```

-Enter your current password (`raspberry`) and then type and retype a new password.
+Enter your current password (`raspberry` is the default) and then type and retype a new password.

 **Optional: Change pi Username**

-If you'd rather not stick with the default username of `pi`, changing your Raspbian username is unfortunately not as easy as you'd think.
-Because you're currently logged in as `pi` and you can't change the username of the current user, you have to get creative with how you go about this.
+If you'd rather not stick with the default username of `pi`, changing your Raspbian username is unfortunately not as easy as you'd think, which is why it's recommended to choose a custom username/password combination using Raspberry Pi Imager.
+Since you're currently logged in as user `pi` and you can't change the username of the current user, you have to get creative with how you go about this.
 You could create a new user, logout of the `pi` user, login as the new user, and then as root you can change the username of `pi` and its home directory.
 But now you have a second user.

 You can also follow along with [these instructions on adding a temporary user and using it to change pi's username](https://askubuntu.com/a/34075), but I can't vouch for this method as I skipped it altogether.